tex216/Mobile-Android-App-Development/GroupProject/Docs/UserManual.md

 ## Introduction

-This simple app allows Users to enter job details and compare jobs based on salary, bonus, retirement benefits, leave time, and/or possibility of working remotely.
+This simple app allows users to enter job details and compare jobs based on salary, bonus, retirement benefits, leave time, and/or possibility of working remotely.

 ## Getting Started